terrancehah/MalaChilli/docs/09-frontend-development-guide.md

 - Email format validated by browser
 - Password minimum 8 characters
 - Age must be 18+ if birthday provided
-- All errors displayed inline
+- Errors displayed as toast notifications

 ---